Map and explore oxygen level data using charts

 Root-Mean-Square is the most important statistic for judging the accuracy of a model.
 Its value will always be greater than zero, but the closer it is to zero, the closer the cross validation predictions are to the measured values, on average.
 Your Root-Mean-Square value of approximately 1.12 indicates that, on average, the cross validation errors were off from the true values by a little more than 1 mg/L of dissolved oxygen.
 All the other statistics give useful information about the model, but the Root-Mean-Square value is the only one that measures the accuracy of the predictions directly.

-The other summary statistic to focus on for these lessons is the Mean value.
+The other summary statistic to focus on is the Mean value.
 This is the average (mean) of the cross validation errors, and it is used to assess whether the model has a tendency to predict too high or too low (this is known as bias).
 If the model is unbiased, this value should be close to zero.
 If this value is significantly larger than zero, it means that the model is systematically making predictions that are too high.
 Similarly, if the value is significantly less than zero, it means that the model is systematically making predictions that are too low.
 Your value of approximately 0.045 indicates that this model has very little bias.
 On average, it is making predictions that are about 0.045 mg/L too high, but that is a very small amount.
 You can safely assume that your model is unbiased based on such a small Mean value.

 - Close the Cross validation window.